alexhkurz/topics-in-category-theory/contents/regular-and-exact-categories.md

 Regular categories

 - are a generalisation of abelian categories and ordinary categories of algebras;
 - have a good notion of image factorisation;
--  gives rise to a categories of relations. [^relations]
+- give rise to categories of relations. [^relations]

-[^relations]: Why is it that the notion of a category is general enough to accommodate relations as arrows but then every introduction to category theory quickly abandons the example of relations and focusses on examples in which arrows are functions?
+[^relations]: Why is it that the notion of a category is general enough to accommodate relations as arrows but then every introduction to category theory quickly abandons the example of relations and focuses on examples in which arrows are functions?
 One reason is that categories of relations are typically not closed under limits and colimits.
 A move that often works is the following.
 Regular categories are very common and they give rise to categories of relations with good properties, which are often best studied as so-called double categories in which "relational" arrows and "functional" arrows exist together.

 For a rough comparison, we can look at